kent-map/chirpy/_posts/2020-06-01-great-expectations-cooling.md

 ---
 title: "Cooling"
-description: "Cooling and St James’s Churchyard anchor the opening of Great Expectations, where Pip’s fear of a convict turns marshland, river, and sea into a landscape of exposure and moral threat.
-Reading the scene on the spot links Dickens’s place-models and family picnics to the novel’s themes of surveillance, vulnerability, and the first burden of a guilty secret."
+description: "The churchyard of St James’s , Cooling is widely credited with being the place where a terrified Pip first encounters the convict Magwitch.
+Its exposed location reminds visitors that there is quite literally nowhere to hide."
 author: Ken Moffat and Carolyn W. de la L. Oulton
 date: 2020-06-01
 categories: [ dickens ]